IgorYbema/Panasonic-H-Aquarea/README.md

 - flameState is a boolean value which defines if the central heating is providing heat central
 - chState is a boolean value which defines if the heatpump is on room/central heating mode (for example 3-way valve on room)
 - dhwState is a boolean value which defines if the heatpump is on DHW mode (for example 3-way valve on dhw)
+- dhwSetUppBound is a integer value from 0 to 127 which sets the max DHW temperature supported so the thermostat can not request a dhwSetpoint higher than this.
+Default is set to 75.
+To override, send a MQTT message to this topic and make it retained so heishamon receives it again after reboot.
+- dhwSetLowBound is a integer value from 0 to 127 which sets the min DHW temperature supported so the thermostat can not request a dhwSetpoint lower than this.
+Default is set to 40.
+To override, send a MQTT message to this topic and make it retained so heishamon receives it again after reboot.
+- chSetUppBound is a integer value from 0 to 127 which sets the max CH (heating water) temperature supported so the thermostat can not request a chSetpoint higher than this.
+Default is set to 65.
+To override, send a MQTT message to this topic and make it retained so heishamon receives it again after reboot.
+- chSetLowBound is a integer value from 0 to 127 which sets the min CH (heating water) temperature supported so the thermostat can not request a chSetpoint lower than this.
+Default is set to 20.
+To override, send a MQTT message to this topic and make it retained so heishamon receives it again after reboot.

 ## Protocol byte decrypt info:
 [Current list of documented bytes decrypted can be found here](ProtocolByteDecrypt.md)